 Lack of Rehabilitation

-During my twenty years of incarceration I have been acutely aware of the availability of rehabilitation programs--or the lack of them--at various prisons, and began to ask a lot of questions.
-I wanted to know why more opportunities aren't available.
+During my twenty-four years of incarceration I became acutely aware of the availability of rehabilitation programs--or the lack of them--at various prisons,.

 With the exception of Substance Abuse Programs (SAPs), most rehabilitation groups fall under the category of Inmate Leisure-time Activity Groups.
 The biggest reason there are not more of these groups is that someone must draft a proposal and get it approved.
-That someone needs to have a keen interest in rehabilitation or at least sufficient knowledge of the structure and workings of good rehabilitation groups in order to draft a good proposal.
+That someone needs to have sufficient knowledge of the structure and workings of good rehabilitation groups in order to draft a good proposal.

 As correctional staff are neither trained nor motivated to design rehab programs for inmates (or to draft proposals at all), it often falls on the inmates who will benefit from a rehabilitation group to draft their own proposal and submit it to the warden or the warden's designee for approval.
 (On rare occasions an outside stakeholder will draft a proposal.
 More on that later.)